oracle/cloud-native-devops-workshop/microservices/CloudNative200.md

 - Append `/statictweets` to the end of the URL in the browser, and press return (e.g.):
 `https://javatwittermicroservice-.apaas.em2.oraclecloud.com/statictweets`

     Note: The URL should return a JSON array containing a Static Twitter feed.
-Note: If you desire to see a formatted view of the JSON, open a new tab and search Google for “JSONViewer chrome plugin” – After you install the Chrome Plugin and re-submit the URL, you will be able to view the JSON in a more readable format.
+Note: If you desire to see a formatted view of the JSON, and you are using Chrome, open a new tab and search Google for “JSONViewer chrome plugin” – After you install the Chrome Plugin and re-submit the URL, you will be able to view the JSON in a more readable format.

     ![](images/200/Picture45.png)

-### **STEP 11**: Complete Task
+### **STEP 9**: Complete Task

 We have now verified that the statictweets microservice has been deployed and functions properly.
 To finish up this part of the lab, we will mark the Issue as completed in the Sprint.